 TURF GRASS & SOD

-We presently carry the nineteen varieties of sod, including the newest releases of turf grass that have been tested and judged reliable in our area.
+Milberger’s Landscape Nursery offers the largest selection of turf grass sod available in South Central Texas.
+We usually carry nineteen different varieties of sod, including the newest releases of turf grass that have been tested and judged reliable in our area.
 We have sample lawn areas of most of the sod types that we carry.
 You are invited to examine and walk on these sample lawn areas to help you determine the look and feel of the turf that is most suitable for your landscape.

 Milberger’s Turf Grass & Sod Price List

-Effective June 2014.
+Effective December 2021.
 This price list supersedes all previous price lists.

 |VARIETY||FULL PALLET||1/2 PALLET|

 |BERMUDA TIF TUF||$250.00/pallet||$190.00|

 |ZOYSIA EL TORO||$320.00/pallet||$260.00|